-- 1.1.1 Fox Land and Property is considering the promotion of a site for residential development to the west of Sandbach in Cheshire (Fig 1), and commissioned Oxford Archaeology North (OA North) to undertake an archaeological desk-based assessment of the area.
+- 1.1.1 Fox Strategic Land and Property is considering the promotion of a site for residential development to the west of Sandbach in Cheshire East (Fig 1), and commissioned Oxford Archaeology North (OA North) to undertake an archaeological desk-based assessment of the area.
 The principal aim of the assessment was to identify, as far as possible, the nature and significance of the cultural heritage and sub-surface archaeological resource within the study area, and to establish the impact of any future development upon this resource.
-The resource has been examined to see if it includes Scheduled Monuments, Listed Buildings, Conservation Areas, Registered Parks and Gardens, Registered Battlefields, hedgerows of historic importance, and non-designated features of regional or local archaeological or historical interest and value. - 1.1.2 The desk-based assessment comprised a search of both published and unpublished records held by the Historic Environment Record (HER) in Cheshire, the County Record Office in Chester, and the archives and library held at OA North.
+The resource has been examined to see if it includes Scheduled Monuments, Listed Buildings, Conservation Areas, Registered Parks and Gardens, Registered Battlefields, hedgerows of historic importance, and non-designated features of regional or local archaeological or historical interest and value. - 1.1.2 The desk-based assessment comprised a search of both published and unpublished records held by the Historic Environment Record (HER) for Cheshire, the County Record Office in Chester, and the archives and library held at OA North.
 This report sets out the results of the desk-based assessment in the form of a short document, outlining the findings, followed by a statement of the archaeological potential and significance, and an assessment of the impact of any future development of site.
-The significance criteria detailed in PPG 16 (DoE 1990) was employed during the assessment.